 Cord Cutting Guides, News, and Reviews

-The Stanley Cup playoffs are among the most exciting spectacles in sports.
-And they lead up to the biggest showdown in hockey: the NHL Stanley Cup Final.
-The coolest trophy in sports is up for grabs, and the last team standing will hoist it and skate right into the history books.
-Real hockey fans know that they can’t afford to miss a game — but how can you catch all of the action when you don’t have cable?
+The NHL playoffs are among the most exciting spectacles in sports, and they lead to the biggest showdown in hockey: the NHL Stanley Cup Final.
+The coolest trophy in sports is up for grabs, and the last team standing will hoist it and skate into the history books.
+Real hockey fans know they can’t afford to miss a game — but how can you catch all the action if you don’t have cable?
 Fear not, cord-cutting hockey fans, because we’re here with solutions.
-Below, we’ll lay out everything that you need to know about how to watch the Stanley Cup Final online, no cable required.
-We’ll also cover how to watch at least some of the games using over-the-air TV — meaning you can watch the Stanley Cup Final free!
-Here’s how to watch or stream the Tampa Bay Lightning vs. the Dallas Stars in the 2020 Stanley Cup Final.
+Below, we’ll lay out everything you need to know about how to watch the Stanley Cup Final online, with no cable required.
+We’ll also cover how to watch at least some of the games using over-the-air TV, which means you can watch the Stanley Cup Final free!
+Here’s how to watch or stream the 2021 Stanley Cup Final.

 Here are a few of our favorite ways to stream the Stanley Cup Final:

-There are a lot of unknowns, but we know this much: The Stanley Cup Final games will air on one of two channels: NBC and NBCSN.
-That means that we're going to have to find a way to watch those two channels without cable if we're going to watch the Stanley Cup Final without cable.
+There are a lot of unknowns, but we know this much: The Stanley Cup Final games will air on NBC and NBCSN.
+That means you’ll have to find a way to watch those two channels if you’re going to watch the Stanley Cup Final without cable.

-We need to find ways to watch NBC and NBCSN without cable in order to enjoy the Stanley Cup Final as cord cutters.
-Luckily, this isn’t too tough to do!
+You’ll need to find a way to watch NBC and NBCSN without cable to enjoy the Stanley Cup Final as a cord-cutter.
+Luckily, it isn’t too tough.

 There’s another way to watch one of these channels: free over-the-air TV.
-We’ll cover that as soon as we’re through with the skinny bundles.
-Ready?
-On to the list!
+We’ll cover that once we’re through with skinny bundles.

 Stream the Stanley Cup Final for free with Hulu

 Hulu’s live TV streaming service is an awesome way to watch the Stanley Cup Final without cable.
-This streaming service offers all of Hulu’s on-demand content as well as a ton of live streaming network television channels.
-Among the live channels on offer are both NBC and NBCSN.
-Sign up for Hulu + Live TV's free trial and watch the Stanley Cup Final online!
+Hulu + Live TV offers all of Hulu’s on-demand content, as well as a ton of livestreaming network television channels, including both NBC and NBCSN.

 Stream the Stanley Cup Final for free with fuboTV

-fuboTV bills itself as a great choice for sports fans.
-In our most recent fuboTV review, we couldn’t help but agree.
-Rest assured that fuboTV will deliver the goods during the Stanley Cup Final: This live TV streaming service offers live streams of NBC and NBCSN, which means you’ll have a Stanley Cup Final live stream every single game day.
+fuboTV bills itself as a great choice for sports fans, and we couldn’t help but agree in our most recent fuboTV review.
+Rest assured that fuboTV will deliver the goods during the Stanley Cup Final: The streaming service offers both NBC and NBCSN, which means you’ll have a Stanley Cup Final livestream every single game day.

 Stream the Stanley Cup Final with Sling TV

-If you want to watch the Stanley Cup Finals online, no cable required, then you may want to check out YouTube TV.
-Google’s version of the skinny bundle is slim in all the right places, but it still includes a live stream of NBC and a live stream of NBCSN.
-That’s all you'll need in order to stream the Stanley Cup Final.
+If you want to watch the Stanley Cup Final online with no cable required, then you may want to check out YouTube TV.
+Google’s version of the skinny bundle is slim in all the right places, but it still includes a livestream of both NBC and NBCSN.
+That’s all you'll need to stream the Stanley Cup Final.

-To watch the NBC broadcasts of the Stanley Cup Final for free, you'll just need to use your antenna.
-If you don’t have an antenna yet, don’t sweat it — we have you covered with our explanation of over-the-air broadcasts and our guide to choosing the right OTA antenna to suit your needs.
-You can find antennas for sale on Amazon or in big box electronics stores like Best Buy.
-Unfortunately, this is only an option for NBC, so you’ll still need to figure something else out for the games that air on NBCSN.
+All you’ll need to watch NBC broadcasts of the Stanley Cup Final for free is an antenna.
+If you don’t have an antenna, don’t sweat it — we have you covered with our explanation of over-the-air broadcasts and our guide to choosing the right OTA antenna.
+Unfortunately, this is only an option for NBC, so you’ll need to figure out another way to watch the games that air on NBCSN.

-We’ve given you a whole lot of ways to watch the Stanley Cup Final online and over the air.
-But can you use these methods on your favorite streaming platform or device?
+We’ve provided a lot of ways to watch the Stanley Cup Final online and over the air, but can you use these methods on your favorite streaming platform or device?
 The short answer is yes!
 The longer answer is in the chart below.

 Your email address will not be published.